Important to get one a year for depth and development.

 1. Ryan Moore (6-4, 200, 4.4, FL) - Listed by alliancesports.com as the #1 WR in the nation.
 Over 900 yards receiving to his credit as a junior.
 Ryan is insisting upon a basketball-football double in college and his four favorites are FL, LSU, MIA and UNC.
 Moore visited UNC unofficially for the ECU game.

-3. Ty Zimmerman (6-4, 200, 4.55, SC/FUMA) - Was listed as a top 100 national WR by some services coming out of HS.
+2. Ty Zimmerman (6-4, 200, 4.55, SC/FUMA) - Was listed as a top 100 national WR by some services coming out of HS.
 Committed to Clemson, failed to qualify, spending a year at FUMA and is now open between CLEM, SC and UNC (the three finalists for his services last year).
-Lately saying that he is solid on Clemson and he will likely end up there, but still a chance he will open things up later in the recruiting campaign.
+Still says he is "softly" committed to CLEM, but plans on taking an official visit to UNC.

-4. Jejuan Rankins (5-10, 175, 4.4, NC) - This Bertie, NC product is attracting a lot of national attention.
+4. Jejuan Rankins (5-9, 175, 4.4, NC) - This Bertie, NC product is attracting a lot of national attention.
 UNC was slow to recruit and get involved with Rankins, but after the September recruiting period opened up and UNC began to recruit more aggressively and after the FSU game, Rankins has begun to list UNC.
 Michigan leads pretty big though over TN, NCSU, UNC, PSU and many others.
 Rankins visited UNC unofficially for the ECU game.
 UNC is recruiting Rankins more aggressively but still has not offered at this time (and with the recent Ian Firestone verbal - Rankins and Firestone are the same type of WR - UNC may not end up offering).

 5. Andre Hemphill (6-1, 190, 4.5, NC) - Is a teammate of current Tar Heel pledge D. J. Walker at Brevard.
 Last year, he had 41 catches for 648 yards and 9 touchdowns on offense and registered 33 tackles and 5 interceptions on defense.
 It was widely reported that UNC has offered (way back in the summer) - however, conflicting reports are coming up on that issue.

 Once considered a dire position of need, seems to be addressed with the following two early commitments (but see FB Schweitzer and listed DL prospects Moe Thompson and Aaron Kirkland for "jumbo athletes" that many have projected at TE in college).